 The exponent of each floating-point data type is encoded in biased format; see Section 4.8.2.2, "Biased Exponent."
-The biasing constant is 127 for the single-precision format, 1023 for the double-precision format, and 16,383 for the double extended-precision format.
+The biasing constant is 15 for the half-precision format, 127 for the single-precision format, 1023 for the double-precision format, and 16,383 for the double extended-precision format.

-When storing floating-point values in memory, single-precision values are stored in 4 consecutive bytes in memory; double-precision values are stored in 8 consecutive bytes; and double extended-precision values are stored in 10 consecutive bytes.
+When storing floating-point values in memory, half-precision values are stored in 2 consecutive bytes in memory; single-precision values are stored in 4 consecutive bytes in memory; double-precision values are stored in 8 consecutive bytes; and double extended-precision values are stored in 10 consecutive bytes.

-The single-precision and double-precision floating-point data types are operated on by x87 FPU, and SSE/SSE2/SSE3 instructions.
-The double-extended-precision floating-point format is only operated on by the x87 FPU.
+The single-precision and double-precision floating-point data types are operated on by x87 FPU, and SSE/SSE2/SSE3/SSE4.1 and Intel AVX instructions.
+The doubleextended-precision floating-point format is only operated on by the x87 FPU.
 See Section 11.6.8, "Compatibility of SIMD and x87 FPU Floating-Point Data Types," for a discussion of the compatibility of single-precision and double-precision floating-point data types between the x87 FPU and SSE/SSE2/SSE3 extensions.